-1.2.2 Central Server Program "Manage Taxis"
+1.2.2 Central Taxi Cab Management Server

-A central server program called "Manage Taxis" will receive and process all incoming customer requests via a standard internet-based communication protocol.
-Every request is expected to be processed fully automatically and an instantaneous response (within a few seconds time) shall be generated.
-To maximize customers'satisfaction, requests shall be serviced quickly and trips shall be efficiently routed.
+A central Taxi Cab Management Server will receive and process all incoming customer requests via a standard internetbased communication protocol.
+Every request is expected to be processed fully automatically and an instantaneous response (in less than a few seconds time) shall be generated.
+To maximize customers's at is faction, taxi ride requests shall be serviced quickly and trips shall be optimally routed.

 To service customers'rides, the central server program will communicate automatically with autonomous devices located in the taxi cab cars.
 The cab cars are location-aware (GPS based) and will respond with their current position in the city whenever requested.
 It is up to the central server, however, to route the taxis to their pick-up and drop-off locations, so that trips can be centrally optimized and possibly combined.
-Unless a customer has specifically requested a first-class ride (no other parties in the cab), taxi rides may be combined (multiple parties in the cab, up to the maximum occupancy of the cab car) at any time in order to minimize energy consumption, save costs, and maximize taxi management and cab driver profit.
+Unless a customer has specifically requested a first-class ride (no other parties in the cab), taxi rides may be combined (multiple parties in the cab, up to the maximum occupancy of the cab car) at any time in order to minimize fuel consumption, save costs, and maximize taxi management and cab driver profit.

 Taxi cabs may be routed via any street within the city limits, but must not drive through private land (i.e. the blocks occupied by the landmark locations).
+For example, a taxi must not drive through the Grand Park which is reserved exclusively for pleasure and recreation activities of City of New Irvine residents.

 To avoid traffic congestion, taxi cabs are supposed to wait only at the taxi stands (in the designated parking lots for taxis).
-Unless driving to service customers ride requests, taxi cabs may not wait (idle parking) on the city streets.
+Unless driving to service customers ride requests, taxi cabs may not wait on the city streets (no idle parking).

 Generally it is important to note that taxi driving routes are to be optimized by the central server (to use the shortest path).
 However, planned routes may be revised (updated) at any point in time, for example, when another customer ride lies "on the way".
-To facilitate such online scheduling and routing optimization, the central server can relay optimized directions to the taxi cabs at any time (any block), indicating to continue into any direction including U-turns (at every street crossing, the server can tell the taxi to go either North, South, East, or West).
+To facilitate such online scheduling and routing optimization, the central server can relay optimized directions to the taxi cabs at any time (any block), indicating to continue into any direction including U-turns.
+Specifically, it is assumed that, at every street corner, the server can instruct the taxi to go either North, South, East, or West).

-The central taxi management system shall provide a graphical user interface (GUI) that shows the current locations of taxi cabs and customers in real-time.
-The management system must also handle the accounting needed for income

-(customers pay with credit cards at the time of reservation), expenses (taxi drivers must be compensated for driving, but not for waiting), and resulting revenue (income minus expenses; see taxi revenue regulations by the City of New Irvine above).
+The central taxi management system shall provide a graphical user interface (GUI) that shows the current locations of all taxi cabs and customers in real-time.
+The management system must also handle the accounting needed for income (customers pay with credit cards at the time of reservation), expenses (taxi drivers must be compensated for driving, but not for waiting), and resulting revenue (income minus expenses; see taxi revenue regulations by the City of New Irvine above).